Few History, Family Crest & Coats of Arms

 The surname Few was first found in Wiltshire, where the ancestral home of the family is thought to be located.
 Bearers of Few have been prominent in this county for centuries; their history in this region stretches back to the years following the Norman Conquest of 1066.

-Important Dates for the Few family
+Early History of the Few family

 This web page shows only a small excerpt of our Few research.
 Another 58 words (4 lines of text) covering the years 1748, 1789, 1828, and 1845 are included under the topic Early Few History in all our PDF Extended History products and printed products wherever possible.